JudeWillmer/Windows-Server-2022-Administration-Lab/02 - Group Policy/README.md

 ## Objective

-Configure **Account Lockout Policy** settings within the **Default Domain Policy** to help protect the **Active Directory** domain against repeated failed sign-in attempts.
+Configure Account Lockout Policy settings within the Default Domain Policy to help protect the Active Directory domain against repeated failed sign-in attempts.

 ---

 ## Implementation

-I configured the **Account Lockout Policy** settings within the **Default Domain Policy** using **Group Policy Management**.
+I configured the Account Lockout Policy settings within the Default Domain Policy using Group Policy Management.
 These settings determine how many failed sign-in attempts are permitted before an account is locked, how long the account remains locked, and when the failed sign-in counter is reset.
 This helps reduce the risk of brute-force password attacks while improving domain security.

 ---